MafiaHub/OpenMF-Archived/docs/development.md

     - `bullet.hpp` creates a Bullet Physics representation of the format data
 - `apps`: executable sources, which make use of the components
   - `model_viewer`: interactive model and mission/world viewer
-  - `format_utils`: sources of command line utilities for each Mafia format, mostly for dumping/extracting the content
+  - `format_utils`: sources of command line utilities for each Mafia format, mostly used for dumping/extracting the content
   - `game`: will contain the final game engine
 - `extern`: third party libraries we decided to include in our repository (so that we can edit them etc.)
 - `tests`: automated tests